ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 Displays the name of the IBM Cloud SSH key configured for the standby orchestrator to ensure secure access and encrypted communication with the backup Power Virtual Server infrastructure.

-**API key**:

-Displays the IBM Cloud API key associated with the DR automation service.
-For security reasons, the key value is masked and not fully visible in the UI.

 ## Service details
 {: #service-det}